(with a few exceptions!)

 I could fill the week being busy with meetings, getting a buzz from the social interaction and the chance to talk about my business, but at the end of that week I’d have seen a handful of people who may or may not ever contact me again, while not spending any time on other areas of marketing and business development – that would have leveraged my resources much better (such as product development, content marketing, social media and securing speaking engagements).

-Likewise, I quickly learned the value of the information I could provide a prospect during a meeting and that if they wanted my time (which included in-depth research into their brand, pulling out relevant case studies to illustrate what could be done to lift their visual marketing, and putting together a creative plan for them), they would have to pay for this consultation meeting in advance.
+Likewise, I quickly learned the value of the information I could provide a prospect during a meeting and that if they wanted my time (which included in-depth research into their brand, pulling out relevant case studies to illustrate what could be done to lift their brand, and putting together a creative plan for them), they would have to pay for this consultation meeting in advance.
 Tired of giving away a host of ideas for free, I knew my consultations were worth a lot more than I charged for them, and as an introductory fee what I charged was very reasonable.
-People who invested in this were likely, down the track, to invest in a photo shoot or further consulting, and were people I wanted to work with, because they valued me too.
+People who invested in this were likely, down the track, to invest in a project, and were people I wanted to work with, because they valued me too.

 I do believe there is a place for business meetings with your team or business buddies, as nothing beats face-to-face communication.
 Having lived a previous life as a school teacher and attended weekly meetings in this role, I know the value of a well-structured meeting with clear aims, timeframes and procedures to ensure action and accountability after the meeting is done.